Highlights on day five of the Commonwealth Games

 The Cook Islands’ Aidan Zittersteijn and Taiki Paniani took bronze with a 17-11 win over Malta’s Shaun Parnis and Brendan Aquilina.

-Canada’s Damian Warner began the defense of his decathlon title with a season’s best 10.29 seconds in the 100m.
-Jamaica’s Yohan Blake and Trinidad and Tobago’s Michelle-Lee Ahye will be bidding to be crowned the Commonwealth’s fastest sprinters with the 100m titles held later on day five, while world champion Tom Walsh is a heavy favorite for the men’s shot.
+Canada’s Damian Warner began the defence of his decathlon title with a season’s best 10.29 seconds in the 100m.
+Jamaica’s Yohan Blake and Trinidad and Tobago’s Michelle-Lee Ahye will be bidding to be crowned the Commonwealth’s fastest sprinters with the 100m titles held later on day five, while world champion Tom Walsh is a heavy favourite for the men’s shot.
 The pool competition enters its penultimate day, while medals are decided in the badminton teams event, men’s and women’s singles in the squash and in the individual apparatus at the gymnastics.

 Compiled by Hardik Vyas and Greg Stutchbury in Gold Coast; Editing by John O'Brien